nchenderson/HDS629notes/docs/01-MixedModels.md

 is one way of addressing this goal.

 * An estimate of $\textrm{Var}( u_{ih} )$ "substantially greater than zero"
-is an indication that there is variability in the covariate corresponding to $u_{ih}$ across individuals.
+is an indication that there is variability in the regression coefficient corresponding to $u_{ih}$ across individuals.

 ---